matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 server-server API (see below) can be used to query for this information over federation from one of the servers provided in the `via` key of the `m.space.child` event.
-It is recommended to cache the federation response for a period of time and to prefer local data over data returned over federation.
+It is recommended to cache the federation response for a period of time.
+The federation results may contain information on a room that the requesting server is already participating in; the requesting server should use its local data for such rooms rather than the data returned over federation.

 When the current response page is full, the current state should be persisted and a pagination token should be generated (if there is more data to return).